 - The judgment, order, or decision that you are appealing

 - Relevant parts of the pleadings, charge, findings, or opinion (see V.R.A.P.
 30(a) at Lexis Nexis).

-Absent an exception, attorneys must file all documents using the Judiciary’s electronic filing system.
+Absent an exception, attorneys must file all documents using the Judiciary’s electronic filing system, Odyssey File & Serve (OFS).

-If you are self-represented, you may file your brief using the Judiciary’s electronic filing system, by mailing it, by delivering it, or by emailing it to email@example.com.
+If you are self-represented, you may file your brief by using OFS (the Judiciary’s electronic filing system), by mailing it, by delivering it, or by emailing it to email@example.com.

-You must serve (deliver) copies of the brief and printed case that you file to all parties to the appeal (see V.R.A.P.
-25(b) at Lexis Nexis).
+You must serve all parties to the appeal with the brief and any other document you file with the court (see V.R.A.P.
+25(b) and V.R.C.P.
+5(b) at Lexis Nexis).

 A motion is a request you make to the court asking it to take some kind of action other than actually deciding the issues in your case.
 For example, if you need more time to file a brief you can file a motion with the court requesting extra time.
 You can file a motion after a notice of appeal has been filed.
 In many cases no party ever files a motion.
 They just follow the ordinary appeals process without any special requests.